 POSTED BY December 1, 2011 COMMENTS (87)ON

 Have you been mis-sold any financial product?
-If yes, then you must be confused on how to approach the consumer forum and talk to the company’s customer care to get justice.
+If yes, then you must be confused about how to approach the consumer forum and talk to the company’s customer care to get justice.
 While there is no guarantee, neither there is any magical formula on getting justice.
-There are few rules and some tips which you can keep in mind while trying to resolve consumer complaints and approaching consumer forums in India.
+There are a few rules and some tips which you can keep in mind while trying to resolve consumer complaints and approaching consumer forums in India.
 So I asked Ankur Singla of Akosha.com, to share some tips and tricks which you can use.
 Akosha.com works in the area of resolving consumer complaints in India against large brands.
 So here is what they have to share –

-If a bank or insurance company (or any other company for that matter) mis-sells a product or provides a deficient service, you are entitled to get relief from the consumer forum.
+If a bank or insurance company (or any other company for that matter) mis-sell a product or provides a deficient service, you are entitled to get relief from the consumer forum.
 Before you decide to file a complaint, make sure you have done the following –

 Send the company a notice.
 A notice is a letter, hand-written or printed on plain paper which explains what exactly happened, what you are unhappy about, what you would like the company to do and what you would do in case the company does not resolve the issue.
 Here are some tips on writing this letter: